What is the FGN Savings Bond?

 The FGN Savings Bond is a retail investment product issued monthly by the Nigerian Federal Government through the Debt Management Office (DMO).
 It is designed to give ordinary Nigerians direct access to Federal Government securities — instruments that were previously only available to institutional investors and high-net-worth individuals through the primary market.

 The bond is available in two tenors: a 2-year note and a 3-year note.
 Both are offered during a monthly subscription window, typically in the second week of each month.
 The minimum investment is ₦5,000, with additional investments in multiples of ₦1,000 up to a maximum of ₦50,000,000 per investor per month.
-Interest is paid quarterly on fixed dates — March 10, June 10, September 10, and December 10 — and the full principal is repaid in a single bullet payment at maturity.
+Interest is paid quarterly — for the current series, on 15 January, 15 April, 15 July, and 15 October — and the full principal is repaid in a single bullet payment at maturity.

 Crucially, the FGN Savings Bond is listed on the Nigerian Exchange Group (NGX), giving investors secondary-market liquidity should they need to exit before maturity.
-As a sovereign instrument, it carries zero credit risk — the Federal Government of Nigeria is the obligor.
+As a sovereign instrument, it carries very low credit risk — the Federal Government of Nigeria is the obligor.
+Credit risk is only one dimension, though; the full profile is set out below.

 Current FGN Savings Bond Interest Rates

-As of April 2025, the 2-year bond offered 18.084% per annum and the 3-year bond offered 19.084% per annum.
+As of July 2026, the 2-year bond offers 14.716% per annum and the 3-year bond offers 15.716% per annum.
 These rates are significantly higher than typical bank savings rates and competitive with money market funds, while providing the additional advantage of zero withholding tax on interest income.
-Our calculator uses the latest live rates from the DMO as published on their website.
+Our calculator uses the latest DMO Savings Bond rates, manually verified from the DMO's published monthly offer circular.

 How to Use This FGN Savings Bond Calculator